varchasa/state-wise-zones-of-covid-19/README.md

 # state-wise-zones-of-covid-19

-state wise distribution of zones of COVID-19.
+Just made a state wise graph distribution of all zones(red,orange and green) of COVID-19.